 Participating Health Boards will be; Ayrshire and Arran; Borders; Dumfries and Galloway; Fife; Forth Valley; Grampian; Greater Glasgow and Clyde; Lanarkshire; Lothian; Orkney; Tayside.

 Open Information Day | University of Stirling

-Dr Will Goodall and Karen Forbes will be available to talk to people who might be interested in applying for our MSc course.
+Dr Will Goodall and Karen Langlands will be available to talk to people who might be interested in applying for our MSc course.
 We will be able to provide you with general information and specific information about the department and the training environment and also answer any questions that you may have about the training on offer.